 Antennas?
 It depends: This radio is designed to work with a short (in terms of wavelengths) whip or a wire cut at either 15, 25 or 45 feet in length.
 See the tuning chart on the radio front panel – it will give you lots of insights on how the output tuning network operates.
 It’s a TEE network with lots of series inductance (available via the LOAD control) on the output leg designed to accommodate the short (capacitive) antenna loads.

 It will work well with a dipole or other resonant antenna; in that case it will tune properly when the LOAD control is set near zero.
 I have used mine for 25 + years on dipoles (often in the boonies) and they work very well.
 In the field, the Whip and Wire antenna also work well (use the antenna for the freq/time/distance you want to optimize).
-I use a 14 foot high (tip to ground) loaded Whip when mobile.
+I use a 14 foot high (tip to ground) center loaded Whip when mobile.

 The radio has more that adequate receiver sensitivity since it was designed for the short whip – which delivers a “small” amount of signal to the receiver.
 With a larger antenna like a dipole, strong signals can overload the receiver because its simple AGC is audio-derived, you get some distortion.
 It’s a combat radio, not a Hi Fi – design compromises were made !
 LOL….